Cycling is an excellent form of recreation and exercise that can work for you throughout your entire life.

 The Body Ease is especially designed to absorb shock and to minimize impact and may be the ideal choice for rides on paved roads, urban settings and hard packed trails.

 This comfort road bike features Vibrazorb front suspension that reduces vibration and absorbs shock as you ride over bumps.

 The wider 2-inch Slick tires provide additional cushioning on uneven surfaces.

 The Body Ease features Shimano derailleurs that let you ride for as long as 25 miles at speeds of up to 20 MPH.

 The 21-speed Shimano Tourney gear system gives you the number of speeds you need to tackle numerous types of rides with confidence.

 Easy-to-use twist grip shifters make it a cinch to transition smoothly between speeds.
-The front and rear handbrakes let you command your bike to a sudden stop on any type of terrain.
+The front and rear handbrakes let you command your comfort bike to a sudden stop on any type of terrain.

 This model is sized for riders who are between 5 feet 2 inches and 5 feet 10 inches.

 The sixthreezero EVRYjourney Women’s Cruiser is available in four gearing options and two wheel sizes to give you the greatest number of possible combinations.